Eye surgery

 • Use betadine solution and saline; not scrub or alcohol.
 Betadine scrub, chlorhexidine and alcohol can all damage the cornea.

-• Do NOT trim off flaps unless the skin is obviously dead (cold and leathery).
-The head has excellent blood supply and most will heal well.
+• Do NOT trim off skin flaps unless the skin is obviously dead (cold and leathery).
+The head has excellent blood supply and most lacerations will heal well.
 If the eyelid margin cannot be reconstructed, exposure keratitis is very likely due to lack of complete eyelid closure.

 • Sutures rubbing on the eye can create ulcers.
 Keep knots away from the cornea and use very soft suture.